 Hello, from me Alex King.

-First off, it’s worth saying I have absolutely zero connection with Ukraine; I’m simply an English chap who doesn’t like tiny, topless, tin-pot dictators who invade Ukraine.
+First off, it’s worth saying I have absolutely zero connection with Ukraine; I’m simply an British chap from London who doesn’t like tiny, topless, tin-pot dictators who invade Ukraine.

 Picture of a tiny, topless, tin-pot dictator.

 In Aug 2014, I found myself joining Twitter and taking up the good fight for Ukraine.
-This totally out of the blue decision came about after seeing Russian trolls posting comments on a Ukraine story, via the BBC website.
-It’s not widely known, but every day, Kremlin trolls post pro-Russian comments on all the major news websites.
+This out of the blue decision came about after having seen Russian trolls on the BBC website posting comments on a story about Russia’s invasion of Ukraine.
+It’s not widely known, but every day Kremlin trolls are paid to post pro-Russian comments on all the worlds major news websites.
 So feeling somewhat miffed by Putin’s pesky Russians having invaded the BBC, @GlasnostGone was born.

 I’m 100% independent of any country or organisation.

-I simply post what I feel is important and what I hope people might want to read.
-So that’s me; almost 7 years of campaigning for Ukraine.
-Only remains to say you have my sincere thanks for stopping by, and should you wish to support my work, you can make a donation (please do) using this PayPal link.
-And you don’t need to open a PayPal account to donate.
+Seven years on, I simply post what I feel is important and what I hope people might want to read.
+So that’s me.
+It only remains to say you have my sincere thanks for stopping by.
+Should you wish to support my work, you can make a much-needed donation using this secure PayPal link, and you don’t need to open a PayPal account to donate.
+Thank you.